Oba Chandler: Facts and arrest

-The case remained unsolved for over three years, partly due to the volume of tips received by police investigators.
-The biggest tip came from a Madeira Beach police bulletin that described a similar rape of a 24-year-old Canadian tourist that occurred two weeks before the Rogers' murders.
-Chandler was arrested for the murders on September 24, 1992.
+Chandler, who had since been tied to the motel robbery, was arrested on September 24, 1992 and charged with murder, rape, armed robbery, and felony possession of a firearm.
 His handwritten directions on a brochure found in the Rogers' vehicle and a description of his boat written by Jo Rogers on the brochure were the primary clues that led to his being named a suspect.
 Local police posted images of Chandler's handwriting on the brochure on billboards in the Tampa Bay area, leading to a call from a former neighbor who provided a copy of a work order Chandler had written.
 This use of billboards by law enforcement in the US was unusual at the time.

 Through handwriting analysis, the two samples were matched.
 A palm print on the brochure was also matched to Chandler, who had sold his boat and left town with his family soon after the billboards appeared.
 Police reported that Chandler and his then-wife moved from their home on Dalton Avenue in Tampa to Port Orange near Daytona Beach.